alan-turing-institute/dce-community/README.md

 Welcome to community repository for the Alan Turing [Data-Centric Engineering](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering)📊 Here, you will find the programme and related documentation from our community.

 Research communities are an excellent space for fostering collaboration among internal and external stakeholders.
-They bring members with different knowledge perspectives together and strengthen their capacity to work and learn creatively together.
-Hence, **The DCE community aims at growing an open, inclusive, and empowering network of affiliated members around data-centric engineering**	by establishing a “Commonwealth of Talents” which capitalises on research strengths from across the Turing, and also connect further into data science and engineering communities in the UK and overseas.
+They bring members with different knowledge perspectives together and strengthen their capacity to work and learn creatively together. **The DCE community aims at growing an open, inclusive, and empowering network of affiliated members around data-centric engineering**	by establishing a “Commonwealth of Talents” which capitalises on research strengths from across the Turing, and also connect further into data science and engineering communities in the UK and overseas.

 🎯Background
 ---